annashipman/annashipman.github.io/_posts/2021-03-12-finance-part-3.md

 If you don't pay in agreed terms of trade, creditors can wind you up, i.e. they can initiate administration.
 70-80% of administrations are initiated by creditors, rather than banks.

-## Management reporting is important for understanding the health of a company
+## Company reports are important for understanding companies' health

-I talked in [part two]() about ratios giving you a clue of where to look closely for the health of a company.
-Another important resource is management reporting.

-Limited companies report to Companies House, and creditors can review these reports.
+Limited companies report annually to Companies House, and anyone can [read these reports online](https://find-and-update.company-information.service.gov.uk/), including creditors and potential investors.
+Accounts, notes to the accounts, and commentary are collectively called the company reports and accounts.

-Management reporting should not be about numbers, it should be about the why, the narrative.
-What did we hope would happen.
-What actually happened.
-So what.
+The commentary accompanying the accounts should not just be about numbers, they should be about the why, the narrative.
+What did we hope would happen?
+What actually happened?
+So what?

 It should cover leading indicators, i.e. do not wait until KPI (key performance indicators) or targets are met to report, but report on how they are going.
 KPIs themselves should mostly be non-financial, e.g. Customer Satisfaction.
 And they should be aligned to the strategy - there should be a "golden thread".